Shriram-Patil8123/Amazon-Clone/README.md

 📁 Folder Structure

-graphql
-Copy
-Edit
-Amazon-Clone/
-│
-├── index.html          # Main HTML file
+index.html → Main HTML file that contains the structure of the Amazon clone homepage

-├── style.css           # CSS file for styling
+style.css → CSS file that handles all the styling and layout

-├── images/             # Product images used in the layout
+images/ → Folder containing product and banner images used in the design